-Now getting that conversion rate to 10 percent is a big difference because it can mean doubling the amount of appliance repair leads that you receive.
+Now getting that conversion rate to 10 percent is a big difference because it can mean doubling the amount of air conditioner repair or appliance repair leads that you receive.
 And at 10 percent, you will see that there’s still 90 percent conversion that could be worked on.
 But being at 5 now and just getting to 10 percent will double the amount of leads you have right now.

 So if you’re getting 100 leads a month right now just increasing your conversion through optimization, that will get you to 200 leads per month.